PUprint revolution in 3d printing

 It is also a way to get rid of the tooling material.
 An aluminium mold often represents a high cost in a project budget, and often involves a certain rigidity in terms of design and flexibility.
 A silicone mold allows more possibility to change, but has a limited lifetime.
 3D-printing polyurethane is therefore a more cost-efficient solution, that allows more creativity in the testing process and in the production phase.

 The advantages that Additive Manufacturing brings to the equation are endless.
-The production process is more environmental-friendly with no tooling material, no release agent and almost no waste: each drop of PU material is carefully used during the printing process.
-In terms of product economy, it is also possible print lighter parts, by designing an STL file with less material inside the core of the part.
+The production process is more environmental-friendly with no tooling material and less waste: each drop of PU material is carefully used during the printing process.

 The use of a 3d-printer can indeed allow specific shapes that are technically not possible with the process of injection moulding, thus increasing the possibilities tenfold, without compromising the mechanical performance.